-LGS110 Paralegalism
+LGS110

 LGS130 Principles of Legal Research

 LGS135 Legal Research and Writing I

 LGS140 Civil Litigation I

 LGS170 Criminal Procedure

 LGS200 Contracts

 LGS210 Evidence

 LGS230 Civil Litigation II

 LGS260 Administrative Law

 LGS265 Criminal Law

 LGS280 Legal Research & Writing II

-LGS285 Internship Preparation & Medical Records
+LGS285 Legal Seminar

 LGS299 Internship for Paralegals

 STS300 Job Pursuit Seminar

-The Associate in Applied Science degree in Physical Therapist Assistant (PTA) provides graduates with a thorough background in the rehabilitation of musculoskeletal and neuromuscular disorders while incorporating an understanding of the psychosocial aspects of disability.
-Physical therapist assistants work with physical therapists in treating people with a wide range of physical and neuromuscular disorders.
-At Central Penn, the incorporation of hands-on laboratory classes and clinical internships at area physical therapy facilities enable students to practice what is learned in the classroom.
+The Associate in Applied Science degree program in Physical Therapist Assistant (PTA) provides graduates with a thorough background in the rehabilitation of musculoskeletal and neuromuscular disorders while incorporating an understanding of the psychosocial aspects of disability.
+Physical therapist assistants work with physical therapists in treating people with a wide range of physical disorders.
+At Central Penn, the incorporation of handson laboratory classes and clinical internships at physical therapy facilities enable students to practice what is learned in the classroom.

 The Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association (CAPTE/APTA) accredits this program.
 Graduates of Central Penn's PTA program will be eligible to sit for the state physical therapist assistant licensing examination.
+Due to the academic rigor of the program, students receiving a final grade of "F" in any three core courses will be dismissed from the program.

-- Provide physical therapy services under the direct supervision of a physical therapist in an ethical, safe, and effective manner. - Implement a treatment plan developed by a physical therapist. - Monitor patient status and effectively communicate any changes to the supervising therapist in a timely manner. - Perform appropriate measurement and assessment techniques to assist the supervising therapist in monitoring and modifying a patient's plan of care. - Teach patients, their family members and/or caregivers, and other healthcare providers how to safely and effectively perform selected treatment procedures and functional activities. - Practice with a high standard of ethical behavior and sensitivity for cultural and socioeconomic differences among individuals.
+- Provide physical therapy services under the direct supervision of a physical therapist in an ethical, safe, and effective manner. - Implement a treatment plan developed by a physical therapist. - Monitor patient status and effectively communicate any changes to the supervising therapist in a timely manner. - Perform appropriate measurement and assessment techniques to assist the supervising therapist in monitoring and modifying a patient's plan of care. - Teach patients, their family members and/or caregivers, and other healthcare providers how to safely and effectively perform selected treatment procedures and functional activities. - Practice with a high standard of ethical behavior and sensitivity for cultural and socioeconomic differences among individuals. - Demonstrate an understanding of the psychosocial effects of disability, whether temporary or permanent, and be able to provide appropriate support and respect for individual differences in coping with disability. - Effectively communicate with all members of the healthcare team, as well as patients and their families, using written, verbal, and nonverbal skills. - Participate in the overall management of a physical therapy department with respect to understanding levels of authority, time management, supervisory

-- Demonstrate an understanding of the psychosocial effects of disability, whether temporary or permanent, and be able to provide appropriate support and respect for individual differences in coping with disability. - Effectively communicate with all members of the healthcare team, as well as patients and their families, using written, verbal, and nonverbal skills. - Participate in the overall management of a physical therapy department with respect to understanding levels of authority, time management, supervisory responsibility, policies and procedures, quality improvement efforts, and fiscal management. - Demonstrate an understanding of his/her role as a physical therapist assistant including the responsibilities, privileges, and limitations of the position. - Understand the need for continued professional growth and demonstrate a commitment to that growth.
+- responsibility, policies and procedures, quality improvement efforts, and fiscal management. - Demonstrate an understanding of his/ her role as a physical therapist assistant including the responsibilities, privileges, and limitations of the position. - Understand the need for continued professional growth and demonstrate a commitment to that growth.

 In addition to the 37 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 80 credits.
-Students are required to complete 20 hours of observation in various physical therapy settings in order to enhance clinical observation and meet program requirements.
-These 20 hours of observation must be completed before acceptance is granted.
+Students are required to complete three internships prior to graduation; one two-week and two seven-week clinicals.
 To be eligible for internship, the student must have on file documented proof of required immunizations and liability insurance, as well as current CPR certification.
+A criminal background check may be required for some clinical placements.